daangn/stackflow/extensions/link/README.md

 # @stackflow/link

 It mimics the `<Link />` component behavior provided by Gatsby or Next.js.
-Also, by providing `usePreloader()` hook, you can call specific preloader function imperatively at any time based on activity information.

 ## Dependencies